DefGuard/client/README.md

 # Defguard desktop client

-Dekstop client for managing connection via instance of defguard.
+Desktop client for managing connection via instance of defguard.
 Built with tauri and React.js

 ## Development